Toronto Mediation Lawyer

 Arbitration, a sort of private court system, is not always necessarily cheaper than going to regular court.
 The proceedings are less casual than mediation, with lawyers and evidence being treated in a formal way, especially if complex issues of property are involved.
 However, it can be much faster and you generally have more control over the process.

 Sometimes court is unavoidable.
-However, at Baker & Baker, we have found that if it is possible to work outside the court system, it is almost always worth it, especially if children are involved.
+However, at Baker and Baker Family Lawyers, we have found that if it is possible to work outside the court system, it is almost always worth it, especially if children are involved.

 Looking for a Toronto mediation lawyer?

-Baker & Baker is a family firm committed to helping clients use alternative dispute resolution to find solutions that will fit their families’ needs best.
+Baker and Baker Family Lawyers is a family firm committed to helping clients use alternative dispute resolution to find solutions that will fit their families’ needs best.
 Contact us at 416-964-2215 or by email to learn more about how mediation and arbitration can help you resolve your matters.